Enterprise-CMCS/managed-care-review/README.md

 Run web app locally, but configure it to run against a deployed backend

 -   `./dev hybrid`
--   You can specify what stage you want to run against with `--stage`
+-   You can specify what stage you want to run against with `--stage`.
+For local dev testing, you should push your local work to a branch with a review app, and then run with the stage name as your branch.

 ## AWS Keys